 If you visit the Netherlands, set aside some time to venture beyond Amsterdam.
 There’s more to the Netherlands than that one city and Utrecht is well worth adding to your itinerary.
-Here’s a local’s perspective on what you should know before visiting Utrecht.
+Here’s a local’s perspective on why you should consider visiting Utrecht.

-This is not all Utrecht has to offer in the foodie section.
-There are pancake restaurants and lots of different cuisines on offer, such as Indonesian, Indian, French and Ethiopian.
+This is not all Utrecht has to offer on the foodie side.
+There are pancake restaurants and lots of different cuisines to choose from, such as Indonesian, Indian, French and Ethiopian.

 When exploring the city on bike isn’t a good option, consider public transport.
 There’s a good bus system throughout the city and, in some spots the tram or train can be used.
 The central train station is the hub of the country - it has the most passengers passing through in the whole of the Netherlands.